ChethasReddy/Interview-coach-agent/Readme.md

 # Mini Interview Coach Agent

-An AI-powered Interview Coach that asks behavioral interview questions, analyzes your answers using a Large Language Model (LLM) powered by **Ollama (LLaMA 3)** running locally, and optionally evaluates feedback quality using **Judgment Labs' judgeval SDK**.
+An AI-powered Interview Coach that asks behavioral interview questions, analyzes your answers using a Large Language Model (LLM) powered by **Ollama (LLaMA 3)** running locally, and evaluates feedback quality using **Judgment Labs' judgeval SDK**.

 ---